Premian-Labs/orderbook-api/readme.md

 Nested reference of schemas do not translate to gitbook correctly, so the openAPI.yaml file must be modified prior to uploading.
 Steps are as follows:

-1. Copy and paste the openAPi.yamle [here](https://editor-next.swagger.io/)
+1. Copy and paste the openAPi.yaml [here](https://editor-next.swagger.io/)
 2. File -> Download resolved yaml
 3. Upload yaml file to gitbook